KaotoIO/kaoto.io/content/docs/manual/04_datamapper/index.md

 {{% /callout %}}

 {{% callout note %}}
-At the moment the DataMapper only supports XML schema for rendering the data structure and it internally generates a single XSLT step to perform configured data mappings at runtime.
-While you can consume multiple XML documents with using Camel Variables and/or Message Headers which are mapped to XSLT parameters, the output is only a Camel Message Body.
+The DataMapper supports both XML and JSON schema for rendering the data structure.
+For both XML and JSON data, it internally generates a single XSLT step to perform configured data mappings at runtime.
+For JSON data, it leverages the json-to-xml() and xml-to-json() functions available in XSLT 3.0 to handle JSON transformations.
+While you can consume multiple XML/JSON documents using Camel Variables and/or Message Headers which are mapped to transformation parameters, the output is only a Camel Message Body.
 {{% /callout %}}

 ![Example Data Mappings](datamapper-done.png)

-In addition to the regular Camel steps, Kaoto now supports a **Kaoto DataMapper** step to be placed in the Camel Route.
+In addition to the regular Camel steps, Kaoto supports a **Kaoto DataMapper** step to be placed in the Camel Route.
 The Kaoto DataMapper step provides a graphical user interface to create data mappings inside the Camel Route.

 ### Adding a DataMapper step
 1. Add a **Kaoto DataMapper** step in your Camel route.
 When you `Append`, `Prepend` or `Replace` a step in the Kaoto Design view, you can find the **Kaoto DataMapper** step in the catalog.
 ![DataMapper Catalog Tile](catalog-datamapper-tile.png)

 2. Click the added **Kaoto DataMapper** step in the Kaoto Design to open the config form.
 ![Kaoto DataMapper step](kaoto-datamapper-step.png)

 3. In the config form, click the `Configure` button.
 ![DataMapper Configure button](datamapper-configure-button.png)

 4. This will open the visual DataMapper editor.
 ![Blank DataMapper UI](datamapper-blank.png)

 ### Source and Target